rnichols2023/Data_Visualization/README.md

 The goal of this report is to understand the structure of the dataset, visualize key relationships, and highlight meaningful insights.

+## Very Important Note- Please make sure to download the html file to be able to view the outputs and visualizations!!

 ## 📁 Dataset Overview
 The Midwest dataset contains county‑level information for several Midwestern states.
 Below is a quick reference for each column: